-Where to stay in San Diego first time? without a car, for couples, families, nightlife?
-In this post, we will help you to decide the best areas to stay in San Diego for first-timers (include map and video), the best hotels in San Diego for all budgets and the safest areas to stay in San Diego.
+In this post, we will help you to find Where to stay in San Diego first time, the best areas to stay in San Diego for first-timers (along with a map and video), best hotels for all budgets and safest areas to stay in San Diego.

 Settled in 1769, San Diego is the second-largest city in California and the 8th largest in the entire US.
 Despite that, a lot less is known about it than its neighbor, Los Angeles, which can make it challenging for first-time visitors to know where to stay.

-San Diego is safe for tourist, but as in any big city, you should use common sense and be aware of surrounding, and avoid the areas close to the Mexican border.
+San Diego is generally safe for visitors, but as in any big city, you should use common sense and be aware of surrounding, and avoid the areas close to the Mexican border.
 La Jolla, Poway, Del Mar, Encinitas, and Carlsbad are some of the safest neighborhoods in San Diego.

 Where to stay in San Diego first time?